 1 AN ACT concerning fleeing from law enforcement officers and amending N.J.S.2C:29-1 and N.J.S.2C:29-2.

-4 BE IT ENACTED by the Senate and General Assembly of the State of New Jersey:

-1. N.J.S.2C:29-1 is amended to read as follows:

-Obstructing Administration of Law or Other 8 Governmental Function. a.
-A person commits an offense if he 9 10 purposely obstructs, impairs or perverts the administration of law or other governmental function or prevents or attempts to prevent a 11 public servant from lawfully performing an official function by means 12 of 1[flight,] 1 2flight, 2 intimidation, force, violence, or physical 13 interference or obstacle, or by means of any independently unlawful 14 act.
-This section does not apply to [flight by a person charged with 15 16 crime, refusal to submit to arrest,] failure to perform a legal duty 17 other than an official duty, or any other means of avoiding compliance with law without affirmative interference with governmental functions.
-18 b.
-An offense under this section is a crime of the fourth degree if the actor obstructs the detection or investigation of a crime or the prosecution of a person for a crime, otherwise it is a disorderly persons offense.

-23 (cf: P.L.1986, c.34, s.1)
+3 4 BE IT ENACTED by the Senate and General Assembly of the State of New Jersey: 6 - 7 1.
+N.J.S.2C:29-1 is amended to read as follows: - 8 Obstructing Administration of Law or Other 9 Governmental Function. a.
+A person commits an offense if he 10 purposely obstructs, impairs or perverts the administration of law or 11 other governmental function or prevents or attempts to prevent a 12 public servant from lawfully performing an official function by means of 1[flight,] 1 intimidation, force, violence, or physical interference or 13 14 obstacle, or by means of any independently unlawful act.
+This section 15 does not apply to [flight by a person charged with crime, refusal to - does not apply to [flight by a person charged with crime, refusal to submit to arrest,] failure to perform a legal duty other than an official duty, or any other means of avoiding compliance with law without affirmative interference with governmental functions. b.
+An offense under this section is a crime of the fourth degree if - b.
+An offense under this section is a crime of the fourth degree if the actor obstructs the detection or investigation of a crime or the prosecution of a person for a crime, otherwise it is a disorderly persons offense. - 23 (cf: P.L.1986, c.34, s.1) 2425 35 the person:

-2. N.J.S.2C:29-2 is amended to read as follows:
+20 21 22 - 2.
+N.J.S.
+2C:29-2 is amended to read as follows: - 26 2C:29-2.

-2C:29-2.
 Resisting Arrest; Eluding Officer. a.
-[A] (1) Except as provided in paragraph (3), a person is guilty of a disorderly persons offense if he purposely prevents or attempts to prevent a law enforcement officer from effecting [a lawful] an arrest [except that he is guilty of a crime of the fourth degree if he].
-(2) Except as provided in paragraph (3), a person is guilty of a crime of the fourth degree if he, by flight, purposely prevents or attempts to prevent a law enforcement officer from effecting an arrest.
-(3) An offense under paragraphs (1) or (2) of subsection a. is a crime of the third degree if the person:

-36 [1.] (a) Uses or threatens to use physical force or violence against 37 the law enforcement officer or another; or

-38 [2.] (b) Uses any other means to create a substantial risk of causing physical injury to the public servant or another.

-EXPLANATION - Matter enclosed in bold-faced brackets [thus] in the above bill is not enacted and intended to be omitted in the law.
+[A] (1) Except as provided in paragraph (3), a person is guilty of a disorderly persons 27 28 offense if he purposely prevents or attempts to prevent a law 29 enforcement officer from effecting [a lawful] an arrest [,except that he is guilty of a crime of the fourth degree if he].
+(2) Except as 30 provided in paragraph (3), a person is guilty of a crime of the fourth 31 32 degree if he, by flight, purposely prevents or attempts to prevent a law enforcement officer from effecting an arrest.
+(3) An offense under 33 34 paragraphs (1) or (2) of subsection a. is a crime of the third degree if - 36 [1.] (a) Uses or threatens to use physical force or violence against 37 the law enforcement officer or another; or - 38 [2.] (b) Uses any other means to create a substantial risk of causing physical injury to the public servant or another. - It is not a defense to a prosecution under this subsection that the law enforcement officer was acting unlawfully in making the arrest, EXPLANATION - Matter enclosed in bold-faced brackets [thus] in the above bill is not enacted and intended to be omitted in the law.
 Matter underlined thus is new matter.